dfsp-spirit/brainnet/README.md

 You can get help for all package functions by running `help(package="brainnet")` in R.

+Notes:

-Note: Not all examples are complete, and you will have to adapt them substantially to your research question and sample.
-That is intended.
-You do NOT have to use these scripts, or the exact methods, functions and parameters in it: they are nothing but examples.
+* Not all examples are complete, and you will have to adapt them substantially to your research question and sample.
+* You do NOT have to use these scripts, or the exact methods, functions and parameters in it: they are nothing but examples.
 Feel free to write your own analysis pipeline from scratch if you prefer that.